jsafe00/aftershocks-analysis/README.md

 - This shows the locations of the aftershocks.
 - Each circle is an earthquake.
 - The size of the circle depends on the earthquake’s magnitude (stronger = bigger).
-- The color tells you if it’s a smaller or stronger quake (e.g. orange for smaller, red for stronger).
+- The color tells you if it’s a smaller or stronger quake (e.g. orange for smaller, red for stronger). <br />
 👉 You can look at this map to see where aftershocks are happening.

 ---